kashkarova/shop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.

+# Functionality

+Added FirstComponent with the template, which has been used in AppComponent as navigation bar on the main app page.

+Added ProductComponent with onBuy() event handler, which logs to console the message about bought products.
+Added template for product, which contains title, description, price, photo, amount in stock etc. Added Buy button and linked onBuy() handler to onClick event.

+Implemented ProductService.
+The service contains method to get the list of products, get one product by id and method to decrease product amount in stock when user buys it.
+If product amount in stock is 3 or less(but not 0), user is informed about little amount.
+If product amount in stock is 0, user is informed about it in product status and by message in console, Buy button become disabled.

+Added CartComponent, which is responsible for displaying items in shopping cart and its amount.

+Implemented CartService.
+It has functionality to put the product into the cart, to increase product amount in cart if such product has already bought and display the message if the cart is empty.
+Information messages are diplayed in console, such as adding good into the shopping cart and increasing total amount in cheque after adding products.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.